Janusec/JANUCAT/README.md

                 "listen_https": ":8443",
                 "certificate": "/path/to/public.pem",
                 "certificate_key": "/path/to/private.key",
-                "force_https": false
+                "force_https": false,
+                "database_type": "sqlite"
         },
         "database": {
                 "host": "127.0.0.1",
                 "port": "5432",
-                "user": " janusecprivacy",
+                "user": " janucat",
                 "password": "J@nusec123",
-                "dbname": " janusecprivacy "
+                "dbname": " janucat "
         }
 }
 ```

 If no HTTPS required, then set listen_https to empty string:

 > "listen_https": ""

+Database type "database_type" may be "sqlite" or "postgres" .

+> " database_type ": "sqlite"

+or

+> " database_type ": "postgres"

+"postgres" is preferred for production environment, and "sqlite" is preferred for test environment.
+If "sqlite" is used, then skip the configuration items under "database".
-If the length of password is less then 32bits, it will be encrypted automatically.
+For PostgreSQL: If the length of password is less then 32bits, it will be encrypted automatically.
 The encrypted password can be modified by new password if the password was changed.

-#### Step 6: Start janusec-privacy.service and check its status
+#### Step 6: Start janucat.service and check its status

-> #systemctl start janusec-privacy
+> #systemctl start janucat
-> #systemctl status janusec-privacy
+> #systemctl status janucat

 The result should like the following:
 ```
-janusec-privacy.service - Janusec Privacy Compliance Governance
+janucat.service - JANUCAT Compliance Governance
-   Loaded: loaded (/lib/systemd/system/janusec-privacy.service; enabled; vendor preset: disabled)
+   Loaded: loaded (/lib/systemd/system/janucat.service; enabled; vendor preset: disabled)
    Active: active (running) since Sun 2022-06-19 12:46:22 CST; 1 weeks 0 days ago
      Docs: https://www.janusec.com/
  Main PID: 20818 (bash)
-   CGroup: /system.slice/janusec-privacy.service
+   CGroup: /system.slice/janucat.service
-           ├─20818 /bin/bash -c /usr/local/janusec-privacy/janusec-privacy >> /usr/local/janusec-privacy/log/error.log ...           └─20819 /usr/local/janusec-privacy/janusec-privacy
+           ├─20818 /bin/bash -c /usr/local/janucat/janucat >> /usr/local/janucat/log/error.log ...           └─20819 /usr/local/janucat/janucat
 ```

-If the status of this service is enabled and active (running), it means JANUSEC Privacy successfully run, otherwise you need check the `/usr/local/janusec-privacy/log/error.log` and `config.json` .
+If the status of this service is enabled and active (running), it means JANUCAT successfully run, otherwise you need check the `/usr/local/janucat/log/error.log` and `config.json` .

 # Initial Configuration

 ## Admin Login

-First, login the system `http://Domain_or_IP_Address:8088/` , the port number should be consistent with the configuration file (`/usr/local/janusec-privacy/config.json`).
+First, login the system `http://Domain_or_IP_Address:8088/` , the port number should be consistent with the configuration file (`/usr/local/janucat/config.json`).
 Please use username `admin` and password `J@nusec123`.

 After the first login, modification the password for admin is required: